VentGrey/SLSy/README.md

 You can get a copy of SLSy from [JSR](https://jsr.io/@ventgrey/slsy).

+### Generating documentation 📖

+I don't know what happens to `deno doc` right now, but running `deno task lint-docs` might or might not work, depending on how is Deno feeling today.
+Due to this being unreliable for the time being, you'll have to generate docs by yourself.

+See the [deno.json](deno.json) file for more information.

 ## Basic Usage 🎉

 SlSy has a similar interface to `snelm`.
 Usage is pretty simple, just